symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

 Configure the ``node`` Binary
 -----------------------------

 Assetic tries to find the node binary automatically.
-If it cannot be found, you'll be able to configure its location using the ``node`` key:
+If it cannot be found, you can configure its location using the ``node`` key:

 .. configuration-block::